After His Comments On #MeToo, 2018 Should Be The Year We Cancel Bill Clinton

 Advertisement

-Clinton then went on to use a bunch of defence mechanisms we’ve seen from the various men accused in the #MeToo era:
+Clinton then went on to use a bunch of defense mechanisms we’ve seen from the various men accused in the #MeToo era:

 He used a statistic that “two-thirds of people” sided with him two decades ago, even though it’s been established time after time in the past eight months that attitudes have, you know, changed in the 20-plus years since then.